dnanexus/dxfuse/doc/Internals.md

 ```

 A symbolic link is represented as a regular file, with the link stored in the `inner\_data` field.

+A hard link is an entry in the namespace that

 ## Sequential Prefetch